Sanjo-varghese/Shortcut_virus_batch/README.md

 # Shortcut_virus_batch
-To remove shortcut virus on your External devices
+To remove shortcut virus in your External devices Recover Corrupted Files